devAhmeed/Grid/README.md

-## SimpleGridChallenge That Focus To know how to deal With _Grid System_
+## SimpleGridChallenge That Focus To know how to deal With _Grid System_.